 Servant to the king, father to the soldiers...

-He sleeps in the damp earth.
+He sleeps in damp ground.

 And he said, his eyes sparkling: